alexhiggins732/DotMpi/README.md

  - Events can now be used to access multi-processor function call data before they are executed and to receive real-time access to the return results before waiting for all function calls to complete.
  - Results are now stored in a Dictionary<int, TResult> to allow consumers to access results based on the start and end indices to the function runner instead of needing to manually map a zero-based index to the call parameters.
  - Unit tests now offer complete coverage of the public DotMpi api.
- - Build pipeline has been updated to produce pre-release alpha Nuget packages from the develop branch and pre-release beta release candidate Nuget packages from the release branch.
+ - Build pipeline has been updated to produce pre-release alpha NuGet packages from the develop branch and pre-release beta release candidate NuGet packages from the release branch.
- - Error logging can be enabled using `WithLogging` using the fluent api.
-This sets the `EnableLogging` property on the `FunctionRunner<T>` and also enables file based logging for each process.
+ - Error logging can be enabled using `WithLogging` using the Fluent Api.
+This sets the `EnableLogging` property on the `FunctionRunner` and also enables file-based logging for each process.

 ### How to use